Corporate profits are soaring even as layoffs mount. Economists call it a "jobless boom."

 "These companies announce layoffs and their stock goes up — it's a perverse incentive to announce layoffs," he noted.

-But the change in the labor market is very real, with companies cutting back on hiring for entry-level jobs, Pappas said.
+But the change in the labor market is very real, with companies cutting back on hiring for entry-level jobs, Papas said.

 "People point to AI, and say, 'That's because AI is replacing entry-level jobs,'" he said.
 "I say, 'No, that's a sign companies aren't hiring, because companies do most of the hiring at the entry level'."